oscdev-io/birdplan/docs/protocol-bgp.md

 * `kernel` will redistribute kernel routes.
 Defaults to `False`.
 * `originated` will redistribute originated routes.
 Defaults to `False`.

+In addition to setting these as a boolean value, one can also add the following items to a dictionary...
+* `redistribute-large-communities` will add additional large communities when exporting routes of this type

 Internal redistribution options and how they are used... (do not use unless you know exactly you're doing)

 * `bgp` will redistribute BGP routes.
 Automatically set to `True` for peer types of `rrclient`, `rrserver` and `rrserver-rrserver`.